 7 MARCH – 25 APRIL, 2008

-SUPERFRONT, a storefront architecture gallery and project space, presents SOMETHING ABOUT ROOMS AND WALLS, an exhibition of recent work in various media by Anthony Gross (London), Farrah Karapetian (LA), Ariane Lourie (New York), Mitch McEwen (SuperFront), Coke Urbano (Madrid), Proxy (New York).
-This group show of built prototypes, works on paper, and architectural media is on view from March 7 through April 25 at Superfront in Brooklyn, NY.
+SOMETHING ABOUT ROOMS AND WALLS was an exhibition of recent work in various media by Anthony Gross (London), Farrah Karapetian (LA), Ariane Lourie (New York), Mitch McEwen (SuperFront), Coke Urbano (Madrid), Proxy (New York).
+This group show of built prototypes, works on paper, and architectural media was on view from March 7 through April 25 at Superfront in Brooklyn, NY.

 Can walls think?
 Are rooms obsolete?
 What can architecture and art teach each other about rooms and walls?